Dutchmick/Michiel-Wolvers/README.md

 # Modelling projects<br/>
 **[Loan behaviour prediction](https://github.com/Dutchmick/loan_repayment_prediction)**
 Case study of a prediction model that can be used to evaluate loan repayment behaviour of currently excluded customers of formal financial services.
 The [Kaggle Home Credit Dataset](https://www.kaggle.com/c/home-credit-default-risk) was used for this project.
-Traditional metrics for credit scoring were excluded to create this model (e.g. credit card repayment, previous bank loans).
+Traditional metrics for credit scoring were excluded to create this model (e.g. credit card repayments, previous bank loans).